 Rana Plaza was not the first garment factory related tragedy in Bangladesh.
-Over the past 15 years, hundreds more workers have been killed in preventable factory fires and building collapses, and only within the last five years have there been efforts to compensate workers.
+Over the past 15 years, hundreds more workers have been killed in preventable factory fires and building collapses, and only within the last six years have there been efforts to compensate workers.
 Five months before Rana Plaza, 112 workers were killed in the Tazreen factory fire.

 The Accord on Fire and Building Safety in Bangladesh (the Accord) was a precedent-setting response to the Rana Plaza tragedy and to ongoing risks to workers’ safety in Bangladeshi ready-made garment factories.
 It was in place until 2018, when it was replaced by the “Transition Accord.”
 Established one month after the Rana Plaza collapse, the Accord represented a recognition that the company-controlled factory audit system was failing to detect and eliminate fire and building safety hazards in the country’s garment industry.

 The Accord was a legally-binding agreement between Global and Bangladeshi unions and over 200 apparel brands and retailers.
 It required signatory brands and their Bangladeshi suppliers to cooperate with independent safety inspections, the results of which were published on the Accord website.
 Signatory companies were also required to underwrite the costs of necessary factory upgrades.
-Under the Accord, workers and management personnel received health and safety training and their representatives participate in health and safety committees.
-Workers also have the right to file complaints about unsafe conditions and to refuse unsafe work.
+Under the Accord, workers and management personnel received health and safety training and their representatives participated in health and safety committees.
+Workers also had the right to file complaints about unsafe conditions and to refuse unsafe work.

-After the five-year Accord expired on May 31, 2018, it was replaced by the “Transition Accord,” which has continued the factory inspection and worker training program for an additional three years.
+After the five-year Accord expired on May 31, 2018, it was replaced by the “Transition Accord,” which continued the factory inspection and worker training program for an additional three years.

-Through immense international pressure, as of July 5, 2018, over 183 brands and retailers had signed the 2018 Accord, including two Canadian companies, Loblaw and Brüzer Sportsgear which hold licenses to produce clothing for several U.S. and Canadian universities, including York University, the University of Toronto and Memorial University.
+Through immense international pressure, as of July 5, 2018, over 183 brands and retailers had signed the 2018 Accord, including two Canadian companies, Loblaw and Brüzer Sportsgear which held licenses to produce clothing for several U.S. and Canadian universities, including York University, the University of Toronto and Memorial University.
 Both companies were also signatories to the 2013 Accord.

 In May 2019, an agreement was reached for the transition of the Accord’s Bangladesh-based functions to a new safety body, the Ready-Made-Garment Sustainability Council (RSC).
 The witness signatories, including MSN, have since raised serious concerns about the readiness of the RSC to take over those responsibilities.
 These concerns include the successful continuation of the worker complaint mechanism, the Accord’s commitment to transparency and strong enforcement mechanisms, swift hazard remediation, and the start of a boiler safety program.

 In October 2020, amidst the global pandemic, the witness signatories released a public statement warning of problems with the transition of the Accord’s responsibilities to a new local safety inspection body.
-The statement raises a series of concerns about the readiness and capacity of the Bangladeshi Ready-Made Garment Sustainability Council (RSC) to take over the responsibilities of the ground-breaking Accord and to effectively monitor and improve the safety of Bangladeshi garment factories.
+The statement raised a series of concerns about the readiness and capacity of the Bangladeshi Ready-Made Garment Sustainability Council (RSC) to take over the responsibilities of the ground-breaking Accord and to effectively monitor and improve the safety of Bangladeshi garment factories.